amanbagrecha/ee-image-direct-download/ee-direct-download.md

 We will utilize earth engine python client so that all the geopython goodies can be simultaneously utilised.

 To begin with, I have a geopackage containing a polygon, which is our AOI.
-We aim to download sentinel-2 NDVI for the region.
+We aim to download sentinel-2 B4 band for the region.
 The ideal way would be to use the in-built `Export` option, but in our case we would use the `getRegion` method along with creating a point grid over our AOI with spacing equivalent to the pixel size.

 ![](https://i.imgur.com/IA5OTuN.png)